quantumlib/OpenFermion/cloud_library/README.md

 The text files in this folder are manifests for currently available datasets on the cloud.
 Each manifest contains a short description of the data and makes it clear how files are named.
 The remainer of the manifest lists the name of available data files.
-You can easily find and download the files you want by clicking on them in our [molecule cloud website](https://quantumlib.github.io/openfermioncloud/).
+You can find and download files you want by clicking on them in our [molecule cloud website](https://quantumlib.github.io/openfermioncloud/).